Shopify/css/building-a-component/readme.md

 </div>
 ```

-If a component or modifier requires more than one word to describe its purpose, a single hyphen is used as a substitute for "spaces".
-Try to be concise – minimize the need for single hyphens whenever possible without sacrificing comprehension.

-`.blog` This is a component.
+`.blog` This is a [component](#components).
 It describes a high-level module.
 In this instance, it describes the container for all of our blog posts.

-`.blog__title` This is a sub-component.
+`.blog__title` This is a [sub-component](#sub-components).
 It's always a child of a component.
 In this instance, it is a title for our blog post container

 `.blog-post` This is another component.
 This one describes a specific blog post.
 We make this its own component because a blog post is not necessarily a child of the blog container.
 It can and should be able to live independently.
+When a component or modifier requires more than one word to describe its purpose, a single hyphen is used as a substitute for spaces.

-`.blog-post--featured` This is a modifier.
+`.blog-post--featured` This is a [modifier](#modifiers).
 It is always chained to a component or sub-component.
 In this instance, it describes a different way of displaying a component.

 `.blog-post__time` Like before, this is another sub-component.
 This time it belongs to the blog-post.
 It's still a subcomponent even though it is not a direct child of the component.